 2. Get pre-approved for your mortgage.
 This step will provide you with an estimate of monthly payment and cash needed to buy.
 The loan officer will also help you understand different loan products and develop your budget.
 You will need to have a documented pre-approval (called a pre-approval letter) in order to make an offer on a house so skipping this step is not a good idea.
-If you need a referral to a talented mortgage professional, visit our Referrals page.
+If you need a referral to a talented mortgage professional, visit our Resources page.

 3. Define new home criteria.
 We will discuss your individual priorities and start to identify available homes that meet your criteria and are in your budget.
 Some buyers like to drive by the homes to evaluate the neighborhoods, work commute, surrounding services and amenities, schools, safety, etc. This can help you focus on locations and communities and weed out a few that are no longer worth seeing together.